top of page

 5. Beit Rimon - Situated inside the Beit Rimon Kibbutz - For Olim Chadashim

-7. Migdal Oz - Partnership with Bnei Akiva Olami
+6. Migdal Oz (Mechina Olamit) - Partnership with Bnei Akiva Olami

 What do you do on Kol Ami?

-Studying: The regular weekly schedule is filled with classes on Zionism, Jewish history, philosophy, Hebrew, politics, and Israel advocacy.
-There are also classes on Talmud, Gender, group dynamics and presentation skills.
+Studying: The regular weekly schedule includes classes on Zionism, Jewish history, philosophy, Hebrew, politics, and Israel advocacy.
+There are also classes on Talmud, Gender, group dynamics, and presentation skills.

 Committees: Much of the responsibility for day to day operation of each branch is given to the participants, who choose which committee they want to join at the beginning of the program.
-Each committee, accompanied by a staff member, has a number of events to plan and responsibilities throughout the course of the six months.
+Each committee, accompanied by a staff member, has several events to plan and responsibilities throughout the course of the six months.

-Seminars and Trips: The six months are punctuated by regular three-six day seminars and trips around the country.
-Participants help plan and run many aspects of each trip including finding accommodation, building educational elements, cooking, navigating and arranging guest speakers.
+Seminars and Trips: The six months include three six-day seminars and trips around the country.
+Participants help plan and run many aspects of each trip, including finding accommodation, building educational elements, cooking, navigating, and arranging guest speakers.

-Seminars Include: Navigation week, Judea and Samaria week, Streams of Judaism week, Jewish Peoplehood Seminar, Army preparation week, Desert trip and Chovek Israel (final two-week trip from North to South of Israel planned entirely by participants).
+Seminars: Navigation week, Judea and Samaria week, Streams of Judaism week, Jewish Peoplehood Seminar, Army preparation week, Desert trip, and Chovek Israel (the final two-week trip from North to South of Israel planned entirely by participants).

-Army Preparation: A major goal of the program is to ensure that those participants going into the IDF have as meaningful a service as possible.
-Therefore, there are classes and activities regarding a wide range of subjects concerning army service including ethics, leadership and structure of the IDF.
+Army Preparation: Although we DO NOT encourage all participants to join the IDF, we do ensure that those participants who are going to join the IDF are prepared as best as possible.
+Therefore, there are classes and activities regarding a wide range of subjects concerning army service, including ethics, leadership, and the structure of the IDF.

-Three times a week there are physical training classes for all participants.
-Classes are run by professionals as well as at least one class a week run by participants.
+Three times a week, there are physical training classes for all participants.
+Classes are run by professionals and at least one class a week is run by participants.

-All participants also take part in a 10km run throughout the program for which they train beforehand.
+All participants also participate in a 10km run throughout the program, for which they train beforehand.

 Where do Participants Come From?

-Each location has between 40-50 participants.
-Around two thirds are Israeli and the remainder are from abroad.
+Each location has between 30-50 participants.
+Around 60% are Israeli, and the remainder are from abroad.

-There are three main groups on the program:
+There are three main groups in the program:

-1. Israelis enrolling in the army the following March.
+Israelis who plan to enroll in the IDF the following March.

 What language is the program in?

-The program is split into two three month sections.
-The first three months of the program are entirely in English and the second three months are entirely in Hebrew.
-Kibbutz Bachan & Amir remain in English for the duration of the six months depending on the needs of those joining from abroad.
+The program is split into two three-month sections.
+The first three months of the program are entirely in English, and the second three months are entirely in Hebrew.
+Two of our campususes (Kibbutz Bachan & and Amir) remain in English for the duration of the six months.

 Where do you live and eat?

-Participants will be in rooms of between three to five with en-suite bathroom and toilets.
+Participants will be in rooms of between three and five.
+Some campuses have communal bathrooms/showers while some have en-suite bathrooms and toilets.

-All meals are eaten communally and usually breakfast and dinner are prepared by the participants.
-Lunch is usually eaten in the kibbutz/youth village dining hall or catered lunch is brought in.
+All meals are eaten communally, and usually, breakfast and dinner are prepared by the participants.
+Lunch is usually eaten in the kibbutz/youth village dining hall, or a catered lunch is brought in.
 The way food is conducted is different on every campus.
 Kashrut is kept strictly on all of the branches and all activities.

 What is the religious observance like on Kol Ami?:

 Participants are both observant and secular.
-For many of them this provides a unique forum to become acquainted with a part of the population they have not previously come into contact with.
+For many of them, this provides a unique forum to become acquainted with a part of the population they have not previously come into contact with.
 Shabbat observance is kept in all public spaces.
-Kabbalat Shabbat takes place with the whole group and those who wish to go to services are able to find many synagogues in walking distance.
+Kabbalat Shabbat takes place with the whole group, and those who wish to go to local Shabbat services can find many synagogues within walking distance.

 What would I do on free weekends and vacation periods?: